Check wallet risk signals before you send funds

 How the checker works

-Next it looks at transaction velocity, mixer exposure, flagged counterparties, contract activity, and fresh-wallet patterns.
+Next it looks at transaction velocity, mixer exposure, indirect blacklist links, contract activity, fresh-wallet patterns, and cross-chain bursts.

 Finally, it scores how much data was available.
 Sparse history lowers confidence even when no obvious warning signs appear.